-Schools must prioritize racial and LGBTQ equity and become centers of wellness and healing.
+Schools must become centers of wellness and healing.
 To accomplish this, education and mental health systems must come together and prioritize prevention and early intervention.
 All families and youth need to be engaged and have ownership.
 And the State must work with local agencies to develop sustainable funding and enduring collaborative leadership.